“I Don’t Shine, I Have Something to Say” exhibition was held Oct 5 – 19, 2025 with an Artist Event on Oct 12, 2025. Art jewelry @Venice Design Week !!

-The wearable art in the third edition of this international contemporary jewellery exhibition was selected by juror Eleanora Varotto, Art Curator Arte Design Venezia and head curator @cluster__contemporaryjewellery.
+The wearable art in the third edition of this international contemporary jewellery exhibition was selected by juror Eleanora Varotto, Art Curator Arte Design Venezia and head curator @cluster__contemporaryjewellery, in association with Lisa Balasso, co-founder of Venice Design Week.
 Eleonora Varotto is an art historian and independent curator specializing in contemporary art and jewelry design and the force behind Hooroon Curatorial Studio.
 She has trained between Padua, Venice, Madrid and Milan.

 Fondazione Querini Stampalia Collections and Exhibitions are open Tuesday to Sunday: 10:00 AM – 6:00 PM